When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: For the cheese board

 If you’re yet to come across these genius biscuits, you can thank us later for seriously upping your cheese board game.
 Made for gooey bries and piping hot camemberts, these toasted thin slices and packed full of chewy fruits, seeds and other goodies to really make your fromage sing.
 Without a doubt, they’ll be the first lots of biscuits to be finished, leaving the water biscuits cowering in the shadows.
-Our favorite is the dates, hazelnut and pumpkin seed box, but if you can’t choose, go for the four pack instead (£14.20, Finecheese.co.uk).
+Our favourite is the dates, hazelnut and pumpkin seed box, but if you can’t choose, go for the four pack instead (£14.20, Finecheese.co.uk).

 Rococo salted caramel seagull eggs, 200g